GaloisInc/jvm-verifier/doc/japi-tutorial/main/jss-tutorial.md

 UNSATISFIABLE
 ```

-`minisat` reports the problem `UNSATISFIABLE`, indicating that the original formula is valid
+`minisat` reports the problem `UNSATISFIABLE`, indicating that the
-for all symbolic inputs.
+(unnegated) formula is valid for all symbolic inputs.